vhiribarren/wgpu-igniter/README.md

 ... then launch a browser with the displayed URL.

 > [!NOTE]
 > For now, examples cannot be launched like that.
-Only a default example is launched.
+Only the default example is
+> launched.

-# References
+## References

 I heavily read and used:
 - [Learn WGPU tutorial](https://sotrh.github.io/learn-wgpu).